 REGION: Sussex GRAPES: Chardonnay & Pinot Noir

-Dermot has made, and continues to make, some of the country’s most distinctive wines.
+Dermot Sugrue has made, and continues to make, some of the country’s most distinctive wines.
 This is a masterpiece, even by his standards.

 A heady nose which promises layers of rich complexity.
 On the palate, it enters without apology.
 Aggressively expansive but thoroughly charming.
-Citrus character shows like a sharp kiwi fruit, but it’s creamy, biscuitty and deeply mineral at every turn.
+Citrus character shows like a sharp kiwi fruit, but it’s creamy, biscuity and deeply mineral at every turn.
 Everything crafted and crammed in a power punch of flavour that doesn’t relent.
 Held beautifully in the glass for hours.

 Ferocious attack and persistent finish, but the high-toned acidity makes it dance over the palate.
 Powerful without ever showing any weight.